mauriciabad/advent-of-code-2022/README.md

 ### Day 8

 I give up after 1h 37min.
 I did a break, and then I figured out what was wrong.

+### Day 9

+Learnings:

+- have a paper and pen next to you
+- throwing for out-of-bound cases was very useful
+- It's just easier to test every individual case than to find patterns
+- Install the debugger!